 Classifying leukemia is very complex.
 But it's an important part of making treatment

 plans and predicting treatment outcomes.
 Be sure to ask your child's healthcare provider

-to explain the stage of your child's leukemia to you in a way you can understand.
+to explain the details of your child's leukemia in a way you can understand.

 How is leukemia treated in children?

 Before treatment starts, your child may need to be treated for low blood counts or